Voice Problems In Children

 Children can develop problems with their voice.
 The most common symptom of a vocal cord problem is hoarseness or breathiness.
-The pediatric voice center was established to help children and their families evaluate, diagnose, and treat problems of the pediatric voice.
+The pediatric voice center was established to help children and their families evaluate, diagnose, and treat problems of the pediatric voice disorders.

 - Vocal nodules or polyps